top of page

 Elevation change: ➚ 1700m gain ➘ 136m loss

 From the bus stop at Kamikochi, you will have a nice leisurely walk along the river for 3 hours before the elevation starts to increase.
-About 4 hours from the bus stop you'll reach an intersection, the trail straight ahead continues up the valley, the trail to your right heads up to the ridgline.
-Ironically, the most popular trail up the valley is very boring and monotonous, you will spend hours on uninteresting switchbacks with no views and only save about 30 mins.
-By comparison, the ridgeline trail is full of interesting features, a variety of terrain, and stunning views.
-Once you reach the Yarigatake Mountain Hut, where you will spend the night, drop off your gear and hike another 20 minutes to catch the sunset from the peak.
+About 4 hours from the bus stop you'll reach an intersection, the trail straight ahead continues up the valley, the trail to your right heads up to the ridgeline.
+Ironically, the most popular trail up the valley is somewhat monotonous, you will spend hours on switchbacks with no views and only save about 30 mins from your hiking time.
+By comparison, the Higashikama (Nishidake) ridgeline trail is full of interesting terrain, stunning views, and has less people.
+Either way, eventually you'll reach the Yarigatake Mountain Hut where you will spend the night.
+Check in to the hut and drop off your gear, and if you have enough time, hike the extra 25 minutes to catch the twilight views from the peak.

 From Shinhotaka